hernandezb3/llama-on-uconn-hpc/README.md

 Llama is a collection of open-source large language models (LLMs) developed by Meta (see more [here](https://www.llama.com)).
 The two approaches included in the repo are for running the models locally instead of using an API inference endpoint.
 Running the models locally is free and ensures the input data remain private.

 Running these models can be resource intensive depending on the size of the model (i.e., number of parameters - 3B vs 70B) and the approach.
 Returning output from the same sized model e.g., Llama 3.2 3B is faster using Ollama than Hugging Face.
+While a personal computer might be sufficient for running smaller models, HPC can be useful for running larger models like Llama 3.3 70B.

-The ultimate goal of this repo is to use Llama 3.3 70B for Project CRISP data, asking the model to classify entries across various psychological characteristics e.g., meaning making.
-These data are not publicly available so the README will demonstrate a classification task with a smaller model, Llama 3.2 3B and demo data.
-The demo script (classify_with_ollama.py) prompts the model to classify Goodreads reviews into a 1-5 rating.
+The ultimate goal of this repo is to use Llama 3.3 70B for Project CRISP data, asking the model to classify input across various psychological characteristics e.g., meaning making.

+Included in the repo is a demo, showing how to use Llama for a classification task within the UConn Storrs HPC environment.
+The demo script (classify_with_ollama.py) prompts the model to classify a random sample of 20 Goodreads reviews into a 1-5 rating.
 These data are sourced from [Kaggle.com](https://www.kaggle.com/competitions/goodreads-books-reviews-290312/data).
+There are two variables of interest in goodreads_20.csv: (1) review_text: the text of the book review, (2) rating: a rating of the book on a 0 to 5 scale.

+The demo will cover how to use containers, one option for using applications on UConn Storrs HPC.

+more information about the partitions [here](https://kb.uconn.edu/space/SH/26032963610/Partitions+%2F+Storrs+HPC+Resources#I.-Partitions-of-the-Storrs-HPC)

 Before running the demo at full scale, test_ollama.py can be used to ensure core functions of the demo, namely testing file paths and that the model can generate an output from an input within the HPC environment.

+Some final thoughts:
+- This demo is not intended to replace the UConn Storrs Getting Started guide, but supplement information I have found useful while learning about containerization and HPC environments.
+- If you are new to containers or HPC, I'd recommend testing at a small scale.
+I've included supplemental materials in the container to support this approach.
+For example:
+    - docker.sh contains Terminal commands for building a Docker container locally before scaling up to building them on HPC.
+To build a Docker container and run the classify_with_ollama.py script locally, see Resources > docker.sh
+    - test_ollama.py contains an even smaller scale demo testing core functions of the Goodreads demo e.g., testing file paths and that the model can output a response to the question, "Hi, how are you?" within the HPC environment.

 ## Pre-Requisites
 This README assumes the following: